Meet Alex Caspero

 Cook at a high heat of 450 degrees, then remove and let cool slightly.
 Be warned– you’ll probably want to eat the roasted cherries right off the sheet pan!

-The whipped ricotta is as easy as it sounds– place in a food processor or blender, then puree until very creamy and smooth.
+The whipped ricotta is as easy as it sounds– place in a food processor (affiliate) or blender (affiliate), then puree until very creamy and smooth.
 You can also use feta cheese or cottage cheese in place of the ricotta.
 You’ll whip the same way that you do the ricotta; add to a food processor, then puree until creamy.

 For my dairy-free friends, you can find whipped vegan ricotta in the grocery store.
 Or, there are several whipped vegan ricotta recipes online.